Skip to main content

 • View all processes running on the node

 For HPC workflows, Slurm clusters provide SSH access to login nodes for job submission.
-The cluster UI shows copy-ready Slurm commands tailored to your cluster.
-Use these to quickly verify connectivity and submit jobs.
-Hostnames:
+The cluster UI shows a copy-ready SSH command for the Slurm head node in the sidebar.
+Use Copy head node SSH command to connect to the login node, then submit jobs.
+OIDC example (Together CLI):

 • Login node: Always slurm-login (where you’ll start most jobs)